jonsag/piSchoolBell/README.md

 Unmount.
 >$ sudo umount /mnt/tmp

-Remove SD-card and insert it a Rpi connected to your local network and boot it up.
+Remove SD-card and insert it in a RPi connected to your local network and boot it up.

-### Rpi configuration
+### RPi configuration

+For this version of the operating system you should have a monitor and keyboard hooked up at the first boot.

+After some restarts you will start to configure your machine:

+* Select keyboard layout
+* Create user and set password.
+For the sake of this installation it's preferred you set 'pi' as username.

+After this you will have a prompt.
+Find out the ip of the RPi

+>$ ifconfig

-Connect to Rpi via ssh.
+Connect to the RPi via ssh on another machine.

+>$ ssh -ip from above-  -l pi

-Login with user: 'pi' and password: 'raspberry'.
+Login with the username and password you created earlier
+user: 'pi'
+password: 'raspberry'.

+Of course you could continue using the Pi directly, but it's easier to use cut and paste from this manual.

 ### Configure

 >$ sudo raspi-config

-1    Change password
+1 S1    Configure wifi (if you want it)
-2 N1    Change hostname
+2 S4    Change hostname
 2 N2    Set SSID and passphrase
+4 P2    Set GPU memory to 16
-4 I1    Set locales
+5 L1    Set locales
-4 I2    Set time zone
+4 L2    Set time zone
-4 I3    Choose keyboard layout
-4 I4    Set wifi country
-7 A1    Expand file system to use whole SD-card
+6 A1    Expand file system to use whole SD-card
-7 A3    Set memory split to 16

 Reboot to set new options.

 ### Update raspbian

 Connect again.

 >$ sudo apt-get update && sudo apt-get upgrade

 ## Installation